 We can also talk about the role Visigothic politics played in the invasion.
 The Visigoths had ruled almost all of Hispania since 415, when they drove out (ironically, to North Africa) the Vandals and the Alans who had already come in and wrested control of the province from Rome.
-The crown in Visigothic Hispania was both hereditary and elective, so a king would usually pass the kingship to his son, but that son then had to be approved by the kingdom’s leading nobles before he could take the throne.
-The “Divine Right of Kings” notwithstanding, most monarchs have to pass some kind of test with their nobles upon accession, unless they want a serious problem on their hands.
-The Visigoths may have made that test a bit more explicit than other European monarchies.
+The crown in Visigothic Hispania seems to have been technically elective but in practice often functioned as hereditary, so a king would usually pass the kingship to his son, but that son did need to be approved by the kingdom’s leading nobles before he could take the throne.

 Julian is said to have guided the Muslims on their earliest scouting probes into Hispania, then provided the ships that ferried an army, led by Tariq ibn Ziyad (d. ~720)—the man who gave us the name “Gibraltar” (from Jabal Tariq, “Tariq’s mountain”)—across the strait.
 We also know very little (I know, what a shock) about Tariq.
 He was an Arab.
 Or maybe a Berber.
 Or (unlikely but possibly) an Iranian.
 He was a slave of the overall Muslim commander in the west, Musa ibn Nusayr (d.
 716).
 Or maybe he wasn’t.
 These are the perils of studying 8th century history in what was not exactly the bustling center of the known world at the time.

 When it comes to the Battle of Guadalete, apart from not having a great handle on when or where it happened, we also don’t really know how many fighters were involved.
-Some sources have Tariq at the head of 200,000 men against Roderic’s 100,000, and they might as well have gone with 200,000,000 and 100,000,000 because that would’ve been only slightly less absurd.
+Some sources have Tariq at the head of 200,000 men against Roderic’s 100,000.
+Those sources might as well have gone with 200,000,000 and 100,000,000 because that would’ve been only slightly less absurd.
 Tariq’s army was probably somewhere in the 7000-12,000 range and was most likely outnumbered, maybe by a factor of two or even three to one.